Skip to main content

 Post Nominals PhD AFHEA

-Biography Hannah Worthen (Wilson) is a historical geographer who specialises in the early modern period as well as the lives and experiences of women.
+Biography Hannah Worthen is an historian who specializes in environmental and spatial histories.
+In particular, the social history of early modern flood events, the process of petitioning, and the lives and experiences of women.
 She is particularly enthusiastic about conducting archival research and then working on innovative ways to use these documents to tell stories about the past.

 She is currently working with the Risky Cities Project (https://riskycities.hull.ac.uk/) to examine the records of Hull’s medieval and early modern past to learn more about the ways in which people interacted with their watery landscapes, and then communicating that research to people today.